frankieeder/fantasy_movie_league/README.md

 To add a new week, run new_week.py and input the necessary strings.
 This will also add the new week you make to all_weeks.py

-Raw strings from Fantasy Movie League Insider, Box Office Report, and the Fantasy Movie League are located in the files that accompany fml.py, the primary code file.
-Accompanying files each correspond to a week, formatted as <year>_<quarter>_<week>.py Running a file will parse and compute the best cineplex (predictions) for that week.